Vanals/Gif-Hunter/README.md

 ## My Outcome

 In the home page you will find the rules of the game and the taks given.
-(The assignments I have worked and finished are followed by a green emoji)
+(The assignments I have worked on and finished are followed by a green emoji)

 At the end of the home page you will see two buttons, which will take you to the two main areas of the application.